wp-plugins/customize-wp-login/readme.txt

 The icon on button is enabled only with Icon Style button.

+= How change "wp-login" url? =

+Enable section checking the checkbox in advanced section, save and entr your custom slug in the text input enabled.

 = Where is social feture? =

 Will soon be available.

 == Screenshots ==

-1. This screen shot is only settings section.
+1. This screen shot is of the graphic settings section.

+2. This screen shot is of the advanced settings section.

 == Changelog ==

+= 1.1.0 =
+* Add rewrite login url feature.

 = 1.0.0 =
 * First stable release.